Friday – Ħaġar Qim and Mnajdra Temple Complexes

 IMG_0402

 Like all of these ceremonies it’s full of ritual, pomp, and circumstance.
-At the same time, it delayed visiting the Palace and Armory.
-I was determined to complete the visit this time because I’d made two aborted attempts earlier in the week – most recently yesterday when the Armory was open but the Palace wasn’t.
+At the same time, it delayed my visit to the Palace and Armory.
+I was determined to complete the visit this time because I’d made two aborted attempts earlier in the week – including yesterday when the Armory was open but the Palace wasn’t.
 Frankly, once I got inside, I didn’t find it worth the wait or the anticipation.
 At least I saw it.

-Yesterday’s experience was a mere prelude.
-Friday I had a true Maltese bus adventure.
+Yesterday’s bus confusion was a mere prelude to today’s classic Maltese bus adventure.
 The bus was 20 minutes late so it was again packed with people who’d normally be split onto two buses.
 While yesterday’s crowds were fairly subdued, this collection of people included two women arguing quite loudly in Maltese over where the younger of them should position her stroller.
 Once that apparently major dispute was settled, we pulled away.
-The chatter on the bus was loud and incessant and l felt like I was in the middle of a market listening to people haggle over prices.
+The chatter on the bus was loud and incessant and I felt like I was in the middle of a market listening to people haggle over prices.
 The Maltese don’t bury themselves in reading or I-pods.
 This was a fun ride.

 The temples at Hagar Qim (AHjar–eem) and Mnajdra (imNIGHdra) were much more impressive than those at Tarxien and well worth the ride.
-The only minor letdown was the tent’s covering the ruins.
-They’re necessary to limit wind and solar erosion on their soft limestone composition, but they diminish the impression they’d make without the covering.
+The only minor letdown was the tents covering the ruins.
+They’re necessary to limit wind and solar erosion on the soft limestone composition, but they diminish the impression they’d make without the covering.
 The protection is particularly crucial at Hagar Qim where even the outer walls are soft globigerina limestone.
 In the Mnajdra complex, the outer walls are harder coralline limestone and only the inner walls are globigerina.
 These complexes, like the one at Ggantija on Gozo, predate Stonehenge by about 1,600 years.
 (The oldest was built between 3600 BCE and 3200 BCE.)
-It’s simply astonishing to walk through structures of such antiquity constructed with no advanced technology or tools and no system of writing.
+It’s simply astonishing to walk through structures of such antiquity constructed without advanced technology, tools, and no system of writing.

 IMG_0471

 It should go without saying (but I’m going to say it regardless) that determining the purpose of the temples is speculative since the people who built them left no record.
-Starting with Hagar Qim (which means “Stones at Prayer”) The main temple (there are remains of three temples in total) has six large circular rooms most of which can be entered from the outside with all of them connected by an interior passage.
+Starting with Hagar Qim (which means “Stones at Prayer”), the main temple (there are remains of three temples in total) has six large circular rooms most of which can be entered from the outside.
+All are connected by an interior passage.
 Statues of deities and sacrificial animal remains have been excavated from the temple but no human remains have been found nearby.
 Thus, the temple seems to have been used for animal sacrifices, oracle rituals, and making other types of burnt offerings.

 A half kilometer down the hill and closer to the sea stands the Mnajdra Temple Complex that consists of three conjoined but not connected temples.
 The lowest temple was most likely used for annual time keeping or astronomical observations.
 On the equinoxes sunlight passes through the main doorway and illuminates the central axis of the temple while on the solstices, the sunlight falls on the megaliths to either side of this entrance.
 As with the complex at Hagar Qim, archaeologists have inferred that the Mnajdra temple was also a ritual site but not a burial site.